Porcelain Inlay and Porcelain Onlay

 Inlays and Onlays Treatment Process

-Inlays and onlays are performed using very similar procedures.
-At the first appointment, your dentist begins the procedure by numbing the area to be treated with local anesthetic.
+Inlays and Onlays are performed using very similar procedures.
+At the first appointment, your dentist begins the procedure by numbing the area to be treated with a local anesthetic.
 Any decay or damage is removed by drilling, which cleans and prepares the tooth for the dental inlay or onlay.

 Final Inlays and Onlays Treatment Process